Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 • shortness of breath, difficulty breathing;

-• severe weakness with light exertion;
+• severe weakness with minor exertion;

 • pronounced pallor of the skin;

-• anxiety, anxiety.
+• anxiety, panic states.

 Diagnosis of the disease